akash-m-kumar/Auto-Driving_Car/README.md

 7. automation completed

-This project is a learning project done using freecodecamp.org
+This is a learning project done using freecodecamp.org